mosquito on a wet leaf

 The Earth has been home to mosquitos for more than 100 million years, meaning they’ve evolved alongside thousands of species.
 They play a significant role in many ecosystems, and there are more than 3,500 named species.

-Does this mean that removing mosquitoes from the planet would leave predators without prey?
+Does this mean that removing mosquitos from the planet would leave predators without prey?
 Would it leave plants without pollinators?
 In short, yes.
-However, many scientists believe the niche currently filled by mosquitoes would be taken over by other organisms, possibly causing things to go back to normal — or get even better.
+However, many scientists believe the niche currently filled by mosquitos would be taken over by other organisms, possibly causing things to go back to normal — or get even better.

-only 100 mosquitoes species are attracted to blood
+only 100 mosquitos species are attracted to blood

-Still, many scientists think their absence would not be missed and that other species would take the place of mosquitoes and be less of a nuisance to humans in the process.
+Still, many scientists think their absence would not be missed and that other species would take the place of mosquitos and be less of a nuisance to humans in the process.

 Which Animals Would Be Affected?

-Certain birds, bats, spiders, insects, salamanders, lizards and frogs also eat mosquitoes and may struggle without them.
-However, these animals typically are not completely reliant on mosquitoes.
-With the loss of this supplement in their diet, it’s estimated that these species would simply seek out other insects that would likely be found in larger numbers once mosquitoes are gone.
+Certain birds, bats, spiders, insects, salamanders, lizards and frogs also eat mosquitos and may struggle without them.
+However, these animals typically are not completely reliant on mosquitos.
+With the loss of this supplement in their diet, it’s estimated that these species would simply seek out other insects that would likely be found in larger numbers once mosquitos are gone.

-Most species would not starve without mosquitoes, and several would thrive if they disappeared.
+Most species would not starve without mosquitos, and several would thrive if they disappeared.

-What About the Insects and Plants That Mosquitoes Eat?
+What About the Insects and Plants That Mosquitos Eat?

-But don’t mosquitoes help the ecosystem through the things that they eat?
+But don’t mosquitos help the ecosystem through the things that they eat?

 Has Eradication Been Tested?